 For centuries life in the village has been dominated by farming and fishing, and there were farmhouses right in the middle of the village and farms surrounding the village included within the Parish.
-Today farming is heavily influenced by national and international conditions and the European climate, which largely results from the ease of transportation of farm produce, but two centuries ago and before, the local farms were supplying local needs with a diverse range of produce.
+Today farming is heavily influenced by national and international conditions and the European climate, largely resulting from the ease of transportation of farm produce, but two centuries the local farms were supplying local needs with a diverse range of produce.
 As transportation improved the local farms specialised in produce suited to the drier local climate and terrain, such as peas and soft fruits, etc.

-The earliest records of farming come from the Domesday Book entry for Goldhanger and that indicated that farming was predominately sheep and pig livestock production, with the amount of land under cultivation being extremely small ie 50 acres in total.
-In Goldhanger - an estuary Village, Maura Benham notes on page-25 that between the 11th and 16th centuries sheep production and cheese making from ewes reared on the salt marshes was the major local farming activity.
-The reclamation of salt marshes by farmers through building seawalls to create more productive farming land continued over many centuries.
+The earliest records of farming come from the Domesday Book entry for Goldhanger and that indicated that farming was predominately sheep and pig livestock production, with the amount of land under cultivation being extremely small at 50 acres in total.
+In Goldhanger - an estuary Village, Maura Benham noted (page-25) that between the 11th and 16th centuries sheep production and cheese making from ewes reared on the salt marshes was the major local farming activity.
+The reclamation of salt marshes by farmers building seawalls to create more productive farming land continued over many centuries.

 A reliable supply of fresh water on a farm was essential to rear livestock, and all the local farms had their own well for human consumption and a pond close by for the animals.
 Today it is unclear whether the farms were originally built close to a natural pond (see...
 Glacial ponds), or whether the ponds were artificially created by damming a stream.
 In the 16th and 17th centuries all the farms adjacent to the estuary had duck decoy ponds on their land to benefit from harvesting the large numbers of wildfowl on the marshes in winter months.

-Up to the 19th century farming was very labour intensive with large numbers of men and horses used to cultivate land, providing the main source of employment for villagers.
-As farm machinery developed, the demand for labour receded, the smaller farms were taken over and the farmhouses became private residences.
+Up to the 20th century farming was very labour intensive with large numbers of men and horses used to cultivate land, providing the main source of employment for villagers.
+As farm machinery developed, the demand for labour receded, the smaller farms were taken over by larger ones and the farmhouses became private residences.
 The farm buildings adjacent to these farmhouses became redundant and many of the barns were lost including the village Tithe Barn.

 select a farm from the map, or scroll down through the farms below ( in alphabetic order )